Q. How can I apply for assistance?

 3. Approved & Eligible – the case has been determined approved for assistance by the CAA.

-4. Approved & Closed – the case assistance has been sent to the landlord.
+4. Approved & Closed – the rental assistance has been sent to the landlord.

-- Q. How do I know if my application actually was submitted and is in line for review?
+Q. How do I know if my application was submitted and is in line for review?

 A. If you believe you may have submitted your application but are unsure, you can return to the system to review the status of your application.
 From the Arizona Department of Housing's home page, click on Returning Applicant Login, you will then be prompted for the username and password you set up when you first began your application.
 If, when you sign in, it states that the application is in draft form, your application has not been submitted.
 If the status shows "Counselor Review" your application has been submitted for review.
 Once an application is submitted you should receive a message stating it has been submitted.